cortex-js/compute-engine/src/README.md

 **Symbols** are identifiers that represent the name of constants, variables and functions.

-Symbols are strings of valid Unicode characters (including Greek, Cyrillic, Hebrew, Arabic, mathematical symbols, ideographic and CJK symbols and emojis),
+Symbols are strings of valid Unicode characters, including Greek, Cyrillic, Hebrew, Arabic, mathematical symbols, ideographic and CJK symbols and emojis,
 except:

 <div class=symbols-table>